DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 --------------

-If you would like to prevent anonymous users from accessing the majority of the views in your site, you can require that people are logged in by setting the ``ADMINLTE2_USE_LOGIN_REQUIRED`` setting in your ``settings.py`` file to ``True``.
+If you would like to prevent anonymous users from accessing the majority of the views in your site, you can require login by setting the ``ADMINLTE2_USE_LOGIN_REQUIRED`` setting in your ``settings.py`` file to ``True``.